 You know how hospitals do rounds to make sure everybody is still alive?
 Well instead of doing it once every hour or two, they do it like 100 times a day.
 I exaggerate of course for comedic effect.
 They don’t literally do it 100 times a day.
 They only do it once every 15-minutes, so it pencils out to 96 times a day.
 Much more reasonable.

-So if you go to bed at 10:00 and get up at 8:00, you can count on a heavy-footed, hard-sole shoe wearing clown to clomp in and point a flashlight on your not-quite sleeping face a mere 40-times while you do your best to sleep in a freezing room with a blanket as thin as a t-shirt on a mattress no thicker than a child’s fist.
+So if you go to bed at 10:00 and get up at 8:00, you can count on a heavy-footed, hard-sole shoe wearing clown to clomp in and point a flashlight on your not-quite sleeping face a mere 40-times while you do your best to sleep in a freezing room with a blanket as thin as a t-shirt on a mattress no thicker than a child’s fist and with different sizes, that’s why having adjustable beds from savvy sleeper are the best option for this.

 As fate would have it, the mattress actually not like a child’s fist, but more like a collection of tiny fists, so it doesn’t really strain your imagination that much to make the leap.